1. “No, thanks, I can’t stand coffee”

 3. “Is Mattias still on paternity leave?”

-Mattias (or Tomas or Tobias, you get the picture) is almost certainly availing himself of the generous 16-month parental leave which can be shared out between mothers and fathers, with two months of that set aside specifically for each parent.
-Indeed, there are plans to introduce a third month of paid parental leave reserved for fathers
+Mattias (or Tomas or Tobias, you get the picture) is almost certainly availing himself of the generous 16-month parental leave which can be shared out between mothers and fathers, with three months of that set aside specifically for each parent.

 It's not an uncommon sight in Sweden to see a clutch of men pushing buggies round town centres before stopping off for an afternoon latte.
 Mattias might be your favourite colleague but you'll just have to chill out.
 You may not see him for a while yet.